Quality Improvement Program

 • How well doctors communicate

-• Ratings of all health care, health plan, personal doctor, specialist
+• Ratings of all health care, health plan, doctor, specialist

 Preventive Guidelines and Clinical Practice Guidelines